 The Hub of Tea Houses in Insadong Seoul

 Insadong Seoul is a hub of tea houses.
-From an old wooden tea house to modern tea museums, you can enjoy all kinds of cha (means Tea in Korean) amidst the hustling bustling of Insadong.
-Also, you can easily find a Hanok Cafe which is famous for being the typical old wooden Korean tea house where you can sip cha and enjoy snacks at the same time.
-The famous tea museum in Insadong named Beautiful Tea Museum can provide tea from 130 different countries.
+From an old wooden tea house to modern tea museums, you can enjoy all kinds of cha (means Tea in Korean) amidst the hustling and bustling of Insadong.
+Also, you can easily find a Hanok Cafe, which is famous for being the typical old wooden Korean tea house where you can sip cha and enjoy snacks simultaneously.
+The famous tea museum in Insadong, named Beautiful Tea Museum, can provide tea from 130 different countries.
 Besides, you can try some traditional Korean desserts here!
-Koreans are fond of their tea and it is readily available in this street at almost every corner.
+Koreans are fond of their tea, which is readily available on this street at almost every corner.

 Indulge in the Insadong Market shopping

 The marketplace in Insadong is filled with so many shops.
 There is so much to see and buy that one cannot do it all in a day.
-When in Insadong Seoul, make sure to check out different shops to buy gifts back home.
+When in Insadong Seoul, check out different shops to buy gifts back home.

 Plenty of souvenirs are available in Insadong.
-Many street vendors sell books, Korean clothing, pottery and goods at a pretty reasonable price.
-You will find variety of fun and small stores at every corner of the alley; all totally under your budget.
+Many street vendors sell books, Korean clothing, pottery, and goods at reasonable prices.
+You will find a variety of fun and small stores at every corner of the alley, all totally under your budget.

 Moreover, Insadong Seoul is famous for photo studios for Hanbok (traditional Korean clothing).
 Get a Hanbok photo taken from one of these studios as a souvenir.
-These studios will help you not only dress up for the shoot but also get your makeup and hair done.
+These studios will help you dress up for the shoot and get your makeup and hair done.

 Ssamzigil Shopping Spree

 Insadong has so much to offer in one place that one can never get tired.
-If you are looking for a mall to shop from then head towards Ssamzigil shopping complex.
-It is a four-story building with around 70 stores that sell handicrafts, accessories, souvenirs, etc. It can get humid when shopping outside so we recommend this place as it has indoor and outdoor stores.
-Many tourists are always looking for malls and this is the place to be.
+If you are looking for a mall to shop at, head towards the Ssamzigil shopping complex.
+It is a four-story building with around 70 stores that sell handicrafts, accessories, souvenirs, etc. It can get humid when shopping outside, so we recommend this place as it has indoor and outdoor stores.
+Many tourists are always looking for malls, and this is the place to be.

 Feed the soul at Insadong restaurants

 Shopping and food go hand in hand.
 The more you shop, the hungrier you get.
-Insadong Seoul has many street vendors as well as restaurants to cater to these needs.
+Insadong Seoul has many street vendors and restaurants to cater to these needs.
 Try these restaurants and tantalize your taste buds.

-This famous BBQ restaurant offers something for everyone.
+Samtong Chicken BBQ restaurant offers something for everyone.
 It is famous for its BBQ specialties.
 Come to this street with an empty stomach to enjoy the food.
-It is in a typical Korean setting and therefore the sign is also in Korean.
-The food is amazing and a must try.
+It is in a typical Korean setting, so the sign is also in Korean.
+The food is amazing and a must-try.

-If you are looking for vegetarian and tofu options try Jirisan restaurant.
-Order Hanjeongsik, which is a full-course Korean meal with multiple dishes to help you experience true spirit of Insadong Seoul.
+If you are looking for vegetarian and tofu options, try Jirisan restaurant.
+Order Hanjeongsik, which is a full-course Korean meal with multiple dishes to help you experience the true spirit of Insadong Seoul.

 Insadong Pot Sujebi